How to treat a sciatic nerve in the spine

 Sciatic nerve treatment is used to alleviate symptoms associated with compression or irritation of the largest nerve in the body, which begins toward the bottom of the spine and runs along the lower back, through the buttocks and down the legs.
 These symptoms, known collectively as sciatica, can include localized pain, radiating pain, tingling, numbness and weakness.
 Symptoms generally are felt on only one side of the body, and the region affected depends on the location of the sciatic nerve compression.
 To learn about the various types of sciatic nerve treatment available, read the following article.

 Types of sciatic nerve treatment

-Advanced, minimally invasive sciatic nerve treatment
+Minimally invasive sciatic nerve treatment

-If a non-invasive, or conservative, course of treatment has proved ineffective after several weeks or months, a physician might then suggest surgery as an option.
-Rather than consent to extremely disruptive, highly invasive traditional open spine surgery, tens of thousands of sciatica patients have found relief at Laser Spine Institute.
-Our procedures offer a safer and effective alternative to traditional open neck and back surgery.^ Contact us to learn how our orthopedic surgeons and neurosurgeons can use advanced, minimally invasive techniques to help you find relief from back pain.
+If a conservative course of treatment has proven ineffective after several weeks or months, a doctor might then suggest surgery as an option, such as the minimally invasive spine surgery offered at Laser Spine Institute.
+Our procedures offer a safer and effective alternative to traditional open neck and back surgery.^ Contact us to learn how our orthopedic surgeons and neurosurgeons can use minimally invasive techniques to help you find relief from back pain.